Why You Should Sleep Train Your Baby and How to Do It

 Extinction or Cry-it-out

-This is like the cold-turkey method.
-You don’t respond at all to your child’s crying and wait for them to fall asleep on their own.
 This is the method I unknowingly used and while it seems harsh it may work the quickest!
 It’s something like giving up chocolate – better to give it up completely than to keep having one less each day and gradually cutting it out.
-In my mind this method is the shortest route to the goal!
+In my mind this method is the shortest route to the goal.

 What are your thoughts about sleep training?
 Has it worked for you?
 Did you try it and give up because it was too hard?